-We want to test OSCAR on real data, mainly from Twitter: we want to study how vocabulary changes and topics emerge and fade in streams of tweets for specific subject areas, and how they influence the learned model.
+We test OSCAR on real data, mainly from Twitter: we study how vocabulary changes and topics emerge and fade in streams of tweets for specific subject areas, and how they influence the learned model.

 Kooperationen im Projekt